-- A. Reserve Levels The City will maintain an Unassigned Fund Balance in the General Fund equivalent to a minimum of two months (16.67 %); with a goal of three months (25%), of the next fiscal year budgeted operating expenditures. - B. Committed Fund Balance The City Council maintains the City's highest level of decision-making authority and the formal action that is required to be taken to establish, modify, or rescind a fund balance commitment is an item placed on the City Council's agenda and approved at a City Council meeting.
+- A. Reserve Levels The City will maintain an Unassigned Fund Balance in the General Fund equivalent to two months (16.67 %) of the next fiscal year budgeted operating expenditures. - B. Committed Fund Balance The City Council maintains the City's highest level of decision-making authority and the formal action that is required to be taken to establish, modify, or rescind a fund balance commitment is an item placed on the City Council's agenda and approved at a City Council meeting.
 The action must either approve or rescind, as applicable, prior to the last day of the fiscal year for which the commitment is made.
-The amount subject to the constraint may be determined in the subsequent period. - C. Assigned Fund Balance The City Council, through adoption of this policy, has authorized the City Manager or his/her designee and the Chief Financial Officer/Director of FinanceCFO to jointly designate or commit assigned fund balances without further City Council approval.
+The amount subject to the constraint may be determined in the subsequent period. - C. Assigned Fund Balance The City Council, through adoption of this policy, has authorized the City Manager or his/her designee and the Chief Financial Officer/Director of Finance to jointly designate or commit assigned fund balances without further City Council approval.
 It should be noted that this authority only gives the ability to designate future "intended" uses of fund balance that are in excess of nonspendable, restricted, and committed amounts, and the minimum required reserve.
-It does not vest additional spending authority in the City Manager or his/her designee or Chief Financial Officer/Director of FinanceCFO.
+It does not vest additional spending authority in the City Manager or his/her designee or Chief Financial Officer/Director of Finance.
 Subsequent appropriations of fund balance would continue to require City Council approval.